 An association representing more than 1,400 landscape architectural professionals at various levels of membership.
 OALA’s mission is to promote, improve, advance and accredit the profession of landscape architecture by maintaining standards of professional practice and conduct consistent with the need to serve and to protect the public interest.

-Representative: Sheila Boudreau, Urban Designer, Landscape Architect, OALA
+Representative: Sheila Boudreau, Senior Landscape Architect, Toronto and Region Conservation Authority

 Ontario Parks Association (OPA)

 A non-profit, charitable organization founded in 1936 with a membership consisting of professionals and companies working in operations, development, and management of municipal parks and open spaces sector across Ontario.

 Representative: Paul Ronan, Executive Director, Ontario Parks Association